ahmetonat/SOSS-S8-Interactive/README.md

 The command set can easily be changed to suit your needs.
 Currently there are two types of commands.

 - Integer commands have the following structure:

 **r=4867.**

-It starts with a command letter, the equals sign '=', a number in the range (-20000,20000) and completes with a period '.'.
+They start with a command letter, followed by the equals sign '=', a number in the range (-20000,20000) and completes with a period '.'.
 No line feed or carriage return are necessary.
 The following command letters are available:
   - **r=xxx.**  Set position reference in encoder ticks.
 The motor immediately goes to this reference.
   - **t=xxx.**  Set square wave reference period in ms. This command seths how often the reference value changes.
   - **m=x.**    Set command mode.